szczyglis-dev/py-gpt/README.md

 ## Translations / Locale

-Locale `.ini` files are located in the directory:
+Locale `.ini` files are located in the app directory:

 ``` ini
 ./data/locale